Tday98/email-webcam-detection/README.md

 # email-webcam-detection
-Python application that sends me an email when it detects something via webcam
+Python application that emails me when it detects something via webcam